 Day 1: Cape Town, South Africa

-Day 2: Full-Day Tour of Cape Peninsula & Kirstenbosch Botanical Gardens
+Day 2: Full-Day Tour of the Cape Peninsula & Kirstenbosch Botanical Gardens

-Our route ultimately reaches the Cape Point Nature Reserve on the Cape of Good Hope, known for its floral diversity (about 1,200 species) and wildlife including healthy populations of Cape mountain zebra, bontebok, springbok (South Africa's national emblem), Cape grysbok, grey rhebok, red hartebeest, eland duiker, Cape fox, caracal, and chacma baboon.
+We ultimately reach the Cape Point Nature Reserve on the Cape of Good Hope, known for its diversity of flora (about 1,200 species) and wildlife, including healthy populations of Cape mountain zebra, bontebok, springbok (South Africa's national emblem), Cape grysbok, gray rhebok, red hartebeest, eland duiker, Cape fox, caracal, and chacma baboon.
 These baboons' unusual diet consists largely of marine foods, which they gather at low tide.
 More than 160 bird species have also been recorded in the reserve.
-Cape Point itself offers superlative views— you can either climb the steps or take a shuttle bus to the top for a small additional fee.
+Cape Point itself offers fantastic views— you can either climb the steps or take a shuttle bus to the top for a small additional fee.

-No trip to the Western Cape is complete without a tour of South Africa's legendary wine country.
+No trip to the Western Cape is complete without a tour of South Africa's renowned wine country.
 As we traverse verdant valleys and farmlands, backdropped by views of the Hottentots Holland and Simonsberg Mountains in the distance, we'll taste wines and sample cheeses at some of the cape's most beautiful estates.
-Estates visited will vary but usually include Neetlingshof, with its elegantly restored manor house and modern cellar, or Vlottenburg Co-op.
+Estates visited will vary but usually include Neetlingshof, with its elegantly restored manor house and modern cellar, or Stellenbosch Hills, formerly known as the famous Vlottenburg Co-op founded in 1945.

 Day 4: Depart